CyannPepper/CyannPepper/README.md

-- 👋 Hi, I’m @CyannPepper 🍒 🐕 👩‍🎨
+- 👋 Hi, I’m Cheyanne Smith

+- 🍒 Soon to be certified UX Designer

+- 👩‍🎨 Earned a BS in Fine Art

-- 👀 I’m interested in art and science, in general!
+- 👀 Interested in art and science, in general!

+- 🐕 Currently a dog mom of 3!

-- 🌱 I’m currently learning UX Design, Javascript, HTML, CSS, and Japanese!
+- 🌱 I’m currently learning UX Design, JavaScript, HTML, CSS, and Japanese!

-- 💞️ I’m looking for study buddies in the things I'm currently learning!
-Currently enrolled in codecademy's full stack engineering course and coursera's google ux design course!
+- 💞️ I’m looking for entry-level positions as well as study buddies in the things I'm currently learning!
+I'm currently enrolled in Codecademy's full stack engineering course and Coursera's Google UX design course!
 - 📫 How to reach me: cheyanne.cre8s@gmail.com + LinkedIn >>> www.linkedin.com/in/cheyanne-cre8s